dbutz/SchoolSite-Pro-Docs/forecasts/maturationFactors/matStudentYield.md

  projection properties button , Residential Projections > Modify Variables.

-Under "Specify variable to modify", click the dropdown menu to Maturation Yields.
+2. Under "Specify variable to modify", click the dropdown menu to Maturation Yields.
 Be sure to select Maturation Yields rather than student yields.

-Choose the house type to apply maturation yield factors.
+3. Choose the house type to apply maturation yield factors.
 Remember, Types 1 through 4 correspond to the types as defined in your tract and assessor datasets.

-Next, specify study areas to display by choosing one of three choices:
+4. Next, specify study areas to display by choosing one of three choices:

-The first is to display study areas that are “Currently selected on the map”.
+* The first is to display study areas that are “Currently selected on the map”.
 If you have selected study areas from the map display, this option will be available.
 If chosen, only the selected study areas will display for modification.
 If you have no study areas selected, this option will not be available.

-The second option is “Select by attendance area”.
+* The second option is “Select by attendance area”.
 With this option, choose the grade range you wish to assign maturation yield factors.
 Then choose the specific school from the drop down menu as illustrated below.
 This will display only the study areas that are currently assigned to that school attendance area.
 You can then modify maturation yield factors for just those study areas.
 Use this option when a specific area of the district is known to experience significantly higher or lower build out rates than surrounding areas.

-The third (and most common) option is “Select all” which displays all study areas.
+* The third (and most common) option is “Select all” which displays all study areas.
 It is important to understand that when you make changes to the variables with the Select All option, that changes will affect all study areas in the district.

-The Maturation Yields are stored in the table on the right hand side of the form.
+5. The Maturation Yields are stored in the table on the right hand side of the form.
 Once the study areas to display option is selected, you can modify each individual cell, changing the factor for each year and each study area.

+Or, you can click on the top of the column of the year you wish to change and enter the number in the calculate field on the bottom of the form and it will change the maturation yields for that year for all study areas selected.